-Giardia lamblia, Cryptosporidium spp., Entamoeba histolytica and Dientamoeba fragilis are the most important diarrhea-causing protozoa.
+Giardia lamblia, Cryptosporidium spp. and Entamoeba histolytica and Dientamoeba fragilis are the most important diarrhea-causing protozoa.

 Cryptosporidium parvum is one of several species of the genus Cryptosporidium.
 Besides C. parvum, also C. hominis most commonly causes cryptosporidiosis in humans.
 However, also infections by other Cryptosporidium spp. such as C. felis, C. meleagridis, C. canis, and C. muris may lead to clinical symptoms.
-Cryptosporidiosis was detected in up to 0.2% of healthy individuals and about 2% of patients with diarrhea in developed countries.
-In developing countries the prevalence elevated up to 9%.
-In HIV patients with diarrhea Cryptosporidium was detect up to 14-24% while up to 5% of asymptomatic HIV patients were infected.
+Cryptosporidiosis was detected in up to 0.2 % of healthy individuals and about 2 % of patients with diarrhea in developed countries.
+In developing countries the prevalence elevated up to 9 %.
+In HIV patients with diarrhea Cryptosporidium spp. was detect up to 14 – 24 % while up to 5 % of asymptomatic HIV patients were infected.
 During an outbreak in Milwaukee, USA in 1993 over 400,000 individuals were sickened.
 Each year estimated 748,000 cases of cryptosporidiosis occur in the United States.
 The infection occurs after the ingestion of oocysts in contaminated water and food, as well as by faecal-oral route from person to person.
 In immunocompetent persons the disease manifests itself after 2 to 10 days as a self-limiting watery diarrhea and may be accompanied by nausea, abdominal pain and weight loss.
 Immunocompromised individuals often develop serious, chronic, and sometimes fatal illness.

-Classically, diagnosis of G. lamblia, C. spp., Entamoeba species und D. fragilis is achieved by microscopial examination of faecal samples, which require experienced personal.
-RIDA®GENE Parasitic Stool Panel multiplex real-time PCR is a new and attractive alternative method for testing stool samples and has proven to be highly sensitive and specific for the simultaneous detection of the most important diarrhea causing parasites (G. lamblia, C. spp., E. histolytica und D. fragilis).
+Classically, diagnosis of G. lamblia, Cryptosporidium spp., Entamoeba spp. and Dientamoeba fragilis is achieved by microscopical examination of fecal samples, which require experienced personal.
+RIDA®GENE Parasitic Stool Panel I multiplex real-time PCR assay is a new and attractive alternative method for testing stool samples and has proven to be highly sensitive and specific for the simultaneous detection of the three most important diarrhea causing parasites (Giarida lamblia, Cryptosporidium spp., Entamoeba histolytica and Dientamoeba fragilis).

 |Test format||real-time PCR with 100 reactions|